cjacker/enjoy/README.md

 # enjoy
-## map joystick events to mouse/key events
+## A daemon to map joystick events to mouse/key events

 Recently, I got a [DevTerm](https://www.clockworkpi.com/devterm) and `enjoy` is specially written for this device to map joystick events to mouse or key events.
 It should work with other joysticks but not tested.